markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x09 - OUT OF SIGHT

+The race against time for a new home for the Ventrasii begins in earnest, if they can be convinced to accept the help.

+A mission back into Ventrasii space leads to an ancient discovery.

+Pirate activity in former Drago-Kadzai space has been reduced significantly, but at what cost?

-### EPISODE 02x08 -
+### EPISODE 02x08 - EATERS OF THE STARS

 Deliberations begin in earnest as the contenders for Empress are scrutinized heavily.

+A new threat emerges from an unexpected source, threatening the extinction of an entire people.

 ### EPISODE 02x07 - YOUR EXCELLENCY, LADIES AND LORDS OF THE JURY